tareksakakini/CliqueApp/TEST_CASES_1029.md

 18. [Design - Minor] Would be good to fix the aesthetics of the "Not a user?
 Add by phone" button
 19. [Notifications - Minor] One issue observed is that invitees are not getting updates when outing details are changed or outing deleted
 4. [Phone Invite - Major] Event is created with phone contact even when sending out the message is cancelled
+5. [Time Zone - Medium] I need to check how are we handling time zone differences

 ------------------------------------